Hammersmith & Fulham Council has produced a plan for net zero compatible district heat networks within the borough.

 A district heat network is large-scale central heating system for a district or neighbourhood.

-It consists of underground pipes carrying heat to a variety of different buildings in a local area.
+It consists of underground pipes carrying heat – or in some cases cooling - to a variety of different buildings in a local area.

 It can be used to capture energy from zero-carbon or low-carbon heat sources providing an alternative to natural gas and helping H&F to meet its ambitious goal of net zero carbon by 2030.

-Centre for Sustainable Energy has been working to collect data on heat consumption for existing and planned buildings, including businesses, shopping centres, hospitals, hotels, museums, schools, public buildings, and residential blocks.
+The Centre for Sustainable Energy has worked with the Council to collect data on heat consumption for existing and planned buildings, including businesses, shopping centres, hospitals, hotels, museums, schools, public buildings, and residential blocks.

 Most of them currently rely on gas, a fossil fuel.
 Heating buildings currently accounts for nearly half of the carbon emissions in H&F.